Important Financial Aid Information

 - You must enroll in classes in your program of study.
 Financial aid will not pay for courses that are not part of your scheduled program.

 - There are some courses and programs that are not financial aid eligible.
 You cannot receive financial aid for ENG090, ENG091, MTH090 and MTH091.
-You also cannot receive financial aid if you are enrolled in the following programs: Certified Nursing Assistant, Cosmetology Instructor, Nail Technician, Emergency Medical Services Specialized Study and Ski Lift Maintenance/Operating Training.
+You also cannot receive financial aid if you are enrolled in the following programs: Certified Nursing Assistant, Cosmetology Instructor, Nail Technician, Emergency Medical Services Specialized Study, Early College, and Ski Lift Maintenance/Operating Training.

 - You must complete the three steps in How to Apply for a Federal Direct Loan before any loan proceeds can be disbursed.
-Your Financial Aid Proposal may have told you that you were eligible to receive a student loan.
-This does not mean that you have applied for the loan.
-If you request a loan amount that is greater than what is listed on your Financial Aid Proposal or you receive financial aid at a later date in excess of $500, you may be required to fill out a Budget Worksheet.
+Your financial aid proposal may have told you that you were eligible to receive a student loan.
+This does not mean you have applied for the loan.
+If you request a loan amount greater than what is listed in your financial aid proposal or you receive financial aid at a later date in excess of $500, you may be required to fill out a Budget Worksheet.
 Parent loans are also available.
 Contact the GCC Financial Aid Office for additional information and visit www.StudentLoans.gov.
 Student loans are only approved for educational expenses.

 All students must file a FAFSA every year.
 Financial aid is not automatically renewable.